 Below are some of the most common reasons for sewer backups:

 In general, it can cover your damages caused by water backups as well as the cost of removing excess water from your home.
 You are protected up to your policy limits for things like home furnishings and structural damage.
 However, be aware that it does not cover floods that result from rising surface water or rainwater that leaks into your basement through a cracked foundation.

 Sewer backup insurance doesn’t cover damage from surface water or typical flooding.
 To be covered against flood damage, you would need to add a separate flood insurance policy.
 Flood insurance is generally available through the National Flood Insurance Program (NFIP), though some insurance companies may offer protection as well.

-The average cost of home insurance policy with $20,000 in added sewer backup coverage is $1,237 annually.
+The average cost of home insurance policy with $20,000 in added sewer backup coverage is $1,237 annually (less than the typical annual cost of home insurance).
 Sewer backup coverage can be added as an endorsement to most homeowners insurance policies and typically runs from around $50 to $250 extra a year.
 Your cost will be determined by a number of factors in your area, including your local weather and the coverage limits that you choose.

 Have a look at the average annual rates from some of the top home insurance providers below.

 |Company||Average: no backup coverage||$10,000 limit||$20,000 limit||$30,000 limit||$40,000 limit|